-Ongoing system improvement efforts
+Ongoing system improvements:

-Like most water systems across the country, Stoughton Utilities has underground infrastructure that is aging, and some critical elements have exceeded their service lifespan.
+Like most water systems across the country, Stoughton Utilities has aging underground infrastructure, and some critical elements have exceeded their service lifespan.
 When possible, this infrastructure is scheduled for repair or replacement.

 Stoughton Utilities water main replacement project is an ongoing program to replace aged pipelines each year.
 When installed, the new larger water mains deliver more water, improve fire-fighting capabilities, and help to avoid potential flood damage to homes, businesses, and streets.